siddhant-khisty/events/README.md

 # Events

-Welcome to the events repository for WeMakeDevs! :hands:
+Welcome to the events repository for WeMakeDevs! :raised_hands:

-Here you can find a list of all event's which we are currently running, and have run in the past.
+Want to contribute to the community, win some amazing prizes, network and learn at the same time? :gift:

+If yes then you are right place.
+Get involved with many amazing events by WeMakeDevs community.
+See the following events and get involved

 # Current events